 A recent study by the American Society for Clinical Pathology (ASCP) determined that between 2010 and 2020, there could be a need increase of up to 15% for phlebotomy technicians in the medical field, and as that demand rises, increases in starting pay will also likely rise.
 We’re in the middle of that gradual incline right now, and as it continues to keep growing, more and more jobs will need to be filled.
 It’s a positive outlook for a booming healthcare industry that shows no signs of slowing down, thanks to continuous advancements all around.

 With minimal training, inexpensive tuition, and on-the-job experience, you can become a qualified phlebotomy technician in no time.
-Now that you know what one is, feel free to seek out further information for training centers near you, and don’t be afraid to get started on your journey today.
+Now that you know more seek out further information for training centers near you, and get started on your journey today.
 In less than a year, you could be a certified phlebotomy technician, and now that you know the basics of what a phlebotomist does, you’ll be one step ahead as you get started.